edgedb/rfcs/text/1025-branches.rst

 ``edgedb branch create`` command options:

 * It must have the ``--from <oldname>`` option.
-If this option is omitted the current branch specified in the ``edgedb.auto.toml`` file is used as the "from" branch.
-After the branch is created, the ``edgedb.auto.toml`` file is updated to use the new branch as the connection default.
+If this option is omitted the current branch specified in the ``$CONFIG/credentails`` is used as the "from" branch.
+After the branch is created, the ``$CONFIG/credentails`` file corresponding to the project is updated to use the new branch as the connection default.

 * It must have the ``--empty`` option.
 If specified, this is equivalent to running ``create empty branch <newname>`` DDL command.